 My aim is to help you to raise happy, healthy children who are able to achieve to their potential and find their place in the world.

-Tips for Raising Happy Healthy Children
+Download our FREE e-book Tips for Raising Happy, Healthy Children

 About Rosalind

-Since 2005 I have been helping children with learning and behavioural challenges such as autism, dyslexia, ADHD and other sensory processing difficulties.
-I use an holistic, or whole child approach combining counselling with a development movement program, known as The Extra Lesson.
-This program addresses underlying immaturities in early development that are contributing to their learning and behavioural challenges.
-Sessions are available online and at Moruya South Head.
+Since 2005 Rosalind has been helping children with learning and behavioural challenges such as autism, dyslexia, ADHD and other sensory processing difficulties.
+She brings an holistic, or whole child approach, to counselling, and is passionate about helping children to realise their individual potential.
+She has a private counselling practise and sees clients in person at Moruya South Head.